 Every 6 months or so, you are going to want to perform some routine maintenance on your loop.
 This maintenance is pretty straightforward and generally easy to perform:

-At the very least, you want to completely drain your loop and fill it again.
-Water circulating around a cooling system eventually gets pretty dirty, and refilling it with clean water will help keep your blocks clean and your temperatures down.
+Water circulating around a cooling system eventually gets pretty dirty, and refilling it with clean water will help keep your blocks clean and your temperatures down

 Once you finish, fill up your system just like you did when you first set it up and check for leaks.